Molvi Ahmed Mallah

+Molvi Ahmed Mallah (مولوي احمد ملاح) (1 February 1877 – 19 July 1969) was a Sindhi-language poet and a writer.

 Early life

+Molvi Ahmed Mallah was born on 1 February 1877 in village Kundi, Deh Lohan, Badin District, Sindh, British India.
+His father's name was Nangio Mallah.
+He was a moderate Islamic Mullah and had translated Quran in Sindhi in his own poetic way.
+Mallah was a folk and national poet of Sindh.

-He belonged to a poor family, but quite well-mannered in his attitude, intelligence, behavior, and character.
+Hailing from a poor family, he was known to be intelligent, and well-mannered in his attitude.
 He looked after his herd of animals.
-Mallah used to sing old songs and tried to fix his own poetry in the melodies.
+Mallah used to sing old songs and tried to fit his own poetry of nazms in the traditional Sindhi folk melodies.

 Education

 Molvi Ahmed Mallah received education in a religious school of Hafiz Abdullah Mandhro.
-To acquire further education, he went to Badin, Bugra Memon, Toha, Sujawal and other cities, from where he received the education of Sindhi, Arabic, Persian, Jurisprudence and Hadith.
-Finally, he was given a religious degree to impart religious education.
-His Last teacher was Molana Khair Muhammad Magsi.
+To acquire further education, he went to Badin, Bugra Memon, Toha, Sujawal and other cities, from where he received the education of Sindhi, Arabic, Persian, jurisprudence and Hadith.
+Finally, he earned a religious degree to impart religious education.
+His last teacher was Molana Khair Muhammad Magsi.

 Political career

 Mallah chose to teach as a profession.
 When the Khilafat Movement started, he enthusiastically participated in it and delivered very emotional speeches.
 Believing it to be a threat to the government, he was imprisoned.
 After being freed from the jail, he started to teach in the religious school Mazhar-ul-Uloom of Pir Ali shah.
 In 1932, due to the Sunni-Wahabi movement, he bid farewell to the school and purchased his own plot in Badin, where he established his own religious school and appointed renowned religious scholars like Mumtaz Alam, Molvi Gul Muhammad, Molvi Abdul Wahab, and Molvi Abdul Ghafoor.
 Nowadays, it is known as Muslim School Gharibabad.
 The adjacent mosque to this religious School gives memories of this great man.